Telford College is launching a new series of courses to meet an urgent need for skilled engineers in the aviation industry.

 Fiona Piercy, Midlands Engine Programme Director said:

-This is another successful milestone for the Aviation Skills Partnership towards filling the massive skills gaps that exist in our aviation industry.
+This is another successful milestone for the Aviation Skills Partnership towards filling the massive skills gaps that exist in our industries.
 We are pleased to be working with ASP to support the development of the Midlands Aviation Academies and provide the industry with the skilled workforce it needs to help drive economic growth through increased international trade and tourism.

-Aviation Skills Partnership (ASP) was established in 2013, dedicated to transforming the approach to aviation skills and creating career pathways into aviation at all ages and career stages.
+ASP was established in 2013, dedicated to transforming the approach to aviation skills and creating career pathways into aviation at all ages and career stages.

 Its mission is to continuously improve education and training opportunities leading to, and within the aviation sector, ensuring that the right people have the right skills, to get the right job.

-It works with over 200 partners, including educators, training providers, government, employers, charities, and other institutions to increase access to the aviation sector and, where necessary, develop the right programmes and partnerships schemes.
+It works with over 200 partners, including educators, training providers, government, employers, charities, and other institutions to increase access to the sector and, where necessary, develop the right programmes and partnerships schemes.

 Earlier this week, the ASP celebrated the third full year of its Aviation Skills Manifesto, at a reception held at the House of Commons.